 Remember always to leave no trace

-When you are hiking, you should make sure that you treat your environment with the respect that it deserves.
+When you are hiking, you should make sure that you treat your environment with the respect it deserves.